khaled1022/NLP801_Project_Code/README.md

 The preprocessing file includes essential data cleaning and text normalization steps to prepare the raw input data for further analysis, ensuring that it is consistent and free from noise.
-This file also handles tasks such as tokenization, stop words, punctuation removal and lower casing, stemming and contraction mapping the text data into a format suitable for natural language processing tasks.
+This file also handles tasks such as tokenization, stop words, punctuation removal and lower casing and stemming the text data into a format suitable for natural language processing tasks.